How to plan for personal projects?

 Here are some reasons why you should plan differently:

-1. By pursuing and achieving business and work goals, in the process, you have developed some routines and habits that have evolved over the years.
+- By pursuing and achieving business and work goals, in the process, you have developed some routines and habits that have evolved over the years.
 You've probably also taken courses that have helped improve your skills.
 The experience you've gained over the years also helps make it easier to tackle the task.
 When you take on a new professional project, you roughly know what awaits you, and you already have the skills.

 If, on the other hand, we consider your new resolutions, it is likely that they are about some of your weaknesses, something you are not good at.
-You haven't yet acquired the new habits and need to learn the skills from scratch.
+You haven't yet acquired the new habits and need to learn the skills from scratch. - On the job, if you run into problems, you can ask for help: more money, more time, more staff.

-On the other hand, when it comes to a personal development project you have limited time and resources, and you have to pay out of pocket for someone to help you.
+On the other hand, when it comes to a personal development project you have limited time and resources, and you have to pay out of pocket for someone to help you. - On the job, you are accountable to someone else and your self-esteem is at risk.
+You are in a social environment where your results are scrutinized.

 In a personal development project you are responsible only to yourself and in case of failure you have no social pressure to deal with.
 You need strong self motivation.